Murder of Kim Ha-neul: Murder

 On 10 February 2025, a young girl was attacked and murdered inside a school in Daejeon, South Korea.

-On that day itself, the police responded to a report that an eight-year-old girl went missing after she never showed up for her after-school programme, and the girl attended a school located at the western part of Daejeon.
-After a search, the missing girl was later found inside an audiovisual room with stab wounds on her neck and face, together with a female teacher in her 40s, who also had stab wounds on her body.
+On the day, police had responded to a report that an eight-year-old girl who attended a school in western Daejeon was missing after she never showed up for her hagwon.
+After a search, the missing girl was later found inside an audiovisual room with stab wounds on her neck and face, alongside a female teacher in her 40s who also had stab wounds on her body.

 Both the teacher and girl were rushed to hospital, but upon her arrival, the eight-year-old girl died.
 The teacher, who was hospitalised for stab wounds on her neck and arm, was placed under arrest as a suspect behind the girl's death.
 A police spokesperson also said that the teacher was formerly on a leave of absence due to depression before she returned to her job in late 2024, and it was found that prior to the killing, the suspect had bought a knife at a store near the school during her lunch break and the possible motivations behind the attack was likely due to anger over being banned from teaching.

-Before the discovery of the girl, her parents found out that their daughter did not appear to take the bus to her hagwon (private tuition academy), despite the fact that the teacher of the after-school programme (in which the girl enrolled) informed them that their daughter left the classroom.
-The bus driver, who did not see the girl ten minutes after she purportedly left the classroom, alerted the after-school teacher about the girl's disappearance, which in turn alerted the authorities.
+Before the discovery of the girl, her parents found out that their daughter did not appear to take the bus to her hagwon, despite the teacher of her after-school programme informing them that she had left for it.
+The bus driver, who did not see the girl, alerted the after-school teacher, who in turn alerted the authorities.

-The girl's parents filed a missing persons report at around 5.15pm, and subsequently, the police and family members conducted a search in the school and the nearby areas surrounding the school compound.
-Eventually, at 5.50pm, the girl's grandmother found her granddaughter at the supply storage room inside the audiovisual room, thus bringing the murder into revelation.
+The girl's parents filed a missing persons report at around 5:15pm, and subsequently the police and family members conducted a search in the school and nearby areas.
+At 5:50pm, the girl's grandmother discovered her inside the audiovisual room, bringing the murder into revelation.

 The girl's funeral took place at the Konyang University Hospital's funeral hall, and after the cremation of the girl's remains, her ashes were buried at the Daejeon Memorial Park on 14 February 2025.
 The victim's parents, relatives, school teachers and many others attended the funeral.